Nat-thapas/ILF-16/specifications.md

 Notes:
 - Reserved instructions are side effect instructions from how the CPU decode instructions, these may or may not work and have undefined behavior.
 - All instructions from 0x10 to 0x1F (ALU instructions) will set all the ALU flags according to the arguments provided, the TEST instruction simply set the ALU inputs, load the resulting flag into the flag register and do nothing with the ALU output (by sending it to R0, which is read-only).
+- Set instructions set the destination register to all 1 in binary (0xFFFF) if the condition is true, otherwise the register is set to 0

 ## Internals